swch/strivve-docs-nextjs/src/pages/resources/credentials/index.md

 ### Payment Credential Properties

 #### PCI Primary Account Number (PAN)
-Currently the 16 digit card number for a payment card.
-An expanded 19 digit card number is scheduled for payment cards issued in 2020.
+The 16 digit card number for a payment card.

 #### PCI Card Verification Value (CVV), (CVV2)
 This 3 or 4 digit number is used as the primary data to authorize a PAN for a transaction.